lobowall99/nvidia-project/readme.md

  This network classifies images as either "poison oak" or "other leaves".
 It uses the imageNet program from jetson-inference.

 This is an image of the final result.
 Class 1 refers to poison oak.
 The network analyzed with about 50% certainty that this is in fact poison oak. (https://imgur.com/a/0DmVf1Z)
+note: the images I used to test and train the network are very small because I had limited time to train the network, so I used smaller images for faster results.

 ## Running this project